DewaSRY/learn-git/readme.md

-this is read me supper cool
+this is read me supper cool, add supper cool